superfly/docs/reference/deploy-tokens.html.md

 Deploy tokens are an experimental feature.
 They may be less reliable than traditional API tokens.
 Use them with caution and visit our <a href="https://community.fly.io">community forum</a> for help.
 </div>

-Whether you're [deploying your app with GitHub Actions](/docs/app-guides/continuous-deployment-with-github-actions/) or running your own CD service, it's best to avoid configuring deployment infrastrcutre with all-powerful tokens.
-Deploy tokens can be used with `flyctl` to manage a single application and it's resources.
+Whether you're [deploying your app with GitHub Actions](/docs/app-guides/continuous-deployment-with-github-actions/) or running your own CD service, it's best to avoid configuring deployment infrastructure with all-powerful tokens.
+Deploy tokens can be used with `flyctl` to manage a single application and its resources.

-To get started, generated a deploy token on the Tokens tab of your app dashboard.
+To get started, generate a deploy token on the Tokens tab of your app dashboard.
 Alternatively, run `flyctl auth token --deploy` to generate an app deploy token from the command line.
 Instruct `flyctl` to use your new token by setting it in the `FLY_API_TOKEN` environment variable.

 ```cmd
 FLY_API_TOKEN=$(flyctl auth token --deploy) flyctl deploy